Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Results for the Blast Wave Model

 For small sources, a smaller $\Delta\tau$ generated larger corrections, as it made the source more localized at a small $r$.
 Lowering $n$ and increasing $\beta_S$ also weakened the smoothness approximation, as it made the flow velocity $u^\mu$ more extreme.
 The temperature also plays a direct role in the size of the corrections, as the thermal contribution scales as $q^2/T^2$, and thus smaller temperatures bring larger corrections.

+Note that higher terms in the expansion will carry at least one additional factor of $(q/T)^2$ (with some factorial prefactor as well, coming from the Taylor expansion of the exponential).
+Therefore, we would only expect the second-order corrections to be characteristic of the full smoothness correction for $q<T$.
+As $q$ approaches $T$, in our calculations either 100 or 150 MeV, higher-order corrections could be of the same order of magnitude as the corrections presented here.

 Overall, we found the smoothness corrections to be dominant compared to the on-shell corrections, and specifically the thermal factor was the main contributor to the smoothness corrections.
-The on-shell corrections and the CF smoothness corrections were smaller; this can be explained by the former correction being of the form $q^2/T^2$ while the latter are of the forms $q^2/(mT)$ or $q^2/m^2$.
+The on-shell corrections and the CF smoothness corrections were smaller; this can be explained by the thermal correction being of the form $q^2/T^2$ while the remaining corrections are of the forms $q^2/(mT)$ or $q^2/m^2$.
 For lower-$m$ particles, like pions, this balance is likely to change.

-Finally, we found the anisotropic corrections \eqref{c-aniso} to be universally small -- sub-percent even for small sources, and sub-permil for pp source parameters.
+An analysis of free identical boson correlations, using the pion mass and a blast-wave source with pp-like parameters, shows that on-shell corrections dominate the overall corrections, generating corrections of 1-2\% at mid-range $p_t$ between 0.3 and 0.9 GeV.
+The anisotropic correction is slightly smaller, at the level of about 0.5\%, but is in principle observable and is dominated by the CF term.